 Here’s a super simple DIY project… haha… I notice that as I’m getting older and older, my DIY projects are getting easier and easier.
-But this one was a really fun re-do of a sturdy but ugly little kitchen table to create a coastal cottage style table.
+This was a fun re-do of a vintage kitchen table to add coastal cottage charm.
 Here’s what I did:

 First, I found this gorgeous heavy single sheet gift wrap at a fun little gift shop out in Maine last year.
-It is titled ‘Merveilles de la mer’, which I think is French for ‘wonders of the sea’.
+It is titled ‘Merveilles de la mer’, which I understand is French for ‘wonders of the sea’.
 It was so beautiful, and only $5 or $6 dollars for a large, poster size sheet.
-Expensive for wrapping paper, but maybe not so much for a table Mod Podge project.
+Expensive for wrapping paper, but maybe not so much to transform an entire piece of furniture with!

 The table was a Craigslist purchase, and though nice and solid, it had a grungy dirty coat of flat white paint on it.

-After a coat of primer/paint on it, legs in sea green color and the top in a cream color.
+After a coat of primer/paint on it, (HERE is my all time favorite bonding primer that will stick to just about anything and assure you the paint will stay on!) legs in sea green color and the top in a cream color.
 I selected a color for the top that really, really closely matched the background color of the sea life paper.
 That way when I cut out the sea life I could leave the little numbers next to each one that I liked and the paper background wouldn’t be so noticeable.

 In fact, the paper edges in the background color are nearly invisible with the layers of Mod Podge on it.

 So once the paint was totally dry, like a day later, and after I made a final decision with the placement of the sea life illustrations, I painted a layer of Mod Podge on the table top, section by section, adding a paper cut out on the wet Mod Podge, and then painting a layer of Mod Podge over the paper cut out.